 The courts and researchers have cited examples of section 20 accommodation being ‘misused’ in safeguarding contexts to avoid or delay care proceedings, with parents feeling coerced into agreeing to their children being accommodated or children being accommodated long-term without proper care planning.

 Latest looked-after children figures show a drop in the use of section 20 arrangements following concerns that practitioners might become reluctant to use this route in circumstances when it is appropriate because of judicial criticism.

-Community Care Inform’s Section 20: putting the guidance from case law into practice is written by Michael Jones, a family law barrister, and regularly updated with new case law and guidance from national agencies.
-It helps you ensure you are complying with the law and upholding both a child and their family’s rights.
+Community Care Inform’s Section 20: putting the guidance from case law into practice is written by a family law barrister.
+It is regularly updated to help you make sense of the latest case law and guidance and ensure you are complying with the law and upholding both a child and their family’s rights.

 Here are a few key tips selected from the current guide:

 Please note this is not legal advice; social workers should consult their legal teams for advice on the facts of any specific case.

 - Understand how a parent’s right to object works